Soma Weiss

-Soma Weiss (January 27, 1898 – January 31, 1942) was a Hungarian-born American physician.
+Soma Weiss (January 27, 1898 – January 31, 1942) was a Hungarian-born American physician known for describing the Mallory–Weiss syndrome with George Kenneth Mallory.

 Early life

 Soma Weiss was born in 1898 in Bistriţa, Transylvania, Austro-Hungarian Empire.
 He studied physiology and biochemistry in Budapest.
 Immediately after the end of World War I, he immigrated to the United States and qualified in medicine in 1923.
 He was from Jewish ancestry.

 Ernest Sachs Jr., a neurosurgeon who was Goldman Sachs's founder Marcus Goldman's great-grandson, was Weiss's cousin.

 Career

 After initially working at Cornell University, Weiss moved to Harvard Medical School (HMS) in 1925, and in 1939 became physician-in-chief at Peter Bent Brigham Hospital (which merged to form Brigham and Women's Hospital in 1980) and Hersey Professor of the Theory and Practice of Physic at HMS.
 He published more than 200 peer-reviewed articles, the majority relating to cardiovascular diseases and pharmacology.

 Death

-Weiss died suddenly on January 31, 1942, four days after turning 43.
-He had developed a sudden, excruciating and enduring headache one day, which he recognized as a ruptured intracranial aneurysm; he made it home, where he was briefly cared for by medical staff he had trained, but soon died.
+Weiss died suddenly on January 31, 1942.
+He had developed a sudden, excruciating and enduring headache which he recognized as a ruptured intracranial aneurysm; he made it home, where he was briefly cared for by medical staff he had trained, but soon died.